CheesecakeLabs/web-vanilla-boilerplate/README.md

 ## Custom configurations

 ### **Include HTML files**
+**WARNING: This requires the jQuery dependency installation**

-There's a custom script inside the `app.js` file that include and inject HTML files into the main HTML structures.
+There's a commented custom script inside the `app.js` file that include and inject HTML files into the main HTML structures.
 You can use it to include your *header* or *footer* into your HTML files without the need of copy and paste the source code into each file you need to include it.

 Usage: